louismullie/temp-data/markdown_final/bbd312f8-36be-da07-d7db-be411adcff1c.md

 Case Report

 We present a case of a 42-year-old transgender woman with human immunodeficiency virus controlled on antiretroviral therapy, presenting with sore throat, who, after three emergency department visits, was found to have acute tonsillitis complicated by airway obstruction secondary to mpox.
-WHY SHOULD AN EMERGENCY PHYSICIAN BE AWARE OF THIS?: Sore throat is a common presentation to the emergency department. mpox should be placed on the list of differential diagnoses when evaluating patients who present with pharyngitis to avoid complications or a missed diagnosis.
+WHY SHOULD AN EMERGENCY PHYSICIAN BE AWARE OF THIS?
+Sore throat is a common presentation to the emergency department. mpox should be placed on the list of differential diagnoses when evaluating patients who present with pharyngitis to avoid complications or a missed diagnosis.

 ---

 ### Diagnosis and management of rhinosinusitis: a practice parameter update [^816cc5ee].
 Annals of Allergy, Asthma & Immunology (2014).
 Medium credibility.

-Symptoms of rhinosinusitis—category-based durations and features include: Acute bacterial rhinosinusitis (ABRS) lasts >10 days but <12 weeks and presents with anterior or posterior purulent drainage associated with ≥1 of the following: nasal congestion or blockage, facial pain, fever, headache, dental pain, cough, throat clearing, sore throat; recurrent acute rhinosinusitis (RARS) is defined as ≥3 episodes/year each lasting ≥7 days with symptoms same as acute but asymptomatic between episodes.
+Symptoms of rhinosinusitis — category-based durations and features include: Acute bacterial rhinosinusitis (ABRS) lasts > 10 days but < 12 weeks and presents with anterior or posterior purulent drainage associated with ≥ 1 of the following: nasal congestion or blockage, facial pain, fever, headache, dental pain, cough, throat clearing, sore throat; recurrent acute rhinosinusitis (RARS) is defined as ≥ 3 episodes/year each lasting ≥ 7 days with symptoms same as acute but asymptomatic between episodes.

 ---

 ### Notes from the field: group A streptococcal pharyngitis misdiagnoses at a rural urgent-care clinic – Wyoming, March 2015 [^315daa72].
 MMWR: Morbidity and Mortality Weekly Report (2016).
 Low credibility.

 Group A Streptococcus (GAS) is the most common bacterial cause of pharyngitis, implicated in 20%-30% of pediatric and 5%-15% of adult health care visits for sore throat (1).
 Along with the sudden onset of throat pain, GAS pharyngitis symptoms include fever, headache, and bilateral tender cervical lymphadenopathy (1,2).
 Accurate diagnosis and management of GAS pharyngitis is critical for limiting antibiotic overuse and preventing rheumatic fever (2), but distinguishing between GAS and viral pharyngitis clinically is challenging (1).
 Guidelines for diagnosis and management of GAS pharyngitis have been published by the Infectious Diseases Society of America (IDSA)* (1).
 IDSA recommends that patients with sore throat be tested for GAS to distinguish between GAS and viral pharyngitis; however, IDSA emphasizes the use of selective testing based on clinical symptoms and signs to avoid identifying GAS carriers rather than acute GAS infections (1).
-Therefore, testing for GAS usually is not recommended for the following: patients with sore throat and accompanying symptoms (e.g., cough, rhinorrhea) that strongly suggest a viral etiology; children aged <3 years, because acute rheumatic fever is extremely rare in this age group; and asymptomatic household contacts of patients with GAS pharyngitis (1).
+Therefore, testing for GAS usually is not recommended for the following: patients with sore throat and accompanying symptoms (e.g., cough, rhinorrhea) that strongly suggest a viral etiology; children aged < 3 years, because acute rheumatic fever is extremely rare in this age group; and asymptomatic household contacts of patients with GAS pharyngitis (1).
 IDSA recommends penicillin or amoxicillin as the treatment of choice based on effectiveness and narrow spectrum of activity.
 To date, penicillin-resistant GAS has never been documented (1).

 ---

 ### Clinical manifestations of laryngopharyngeal reflux [^c7bebbbe].
 Ear, Nose, & Throat Journal (2002).
 Low credibility.

 Laryngopharyngeal reflux (LPR) is ubiquitous and associated with many head and neck symptoms and diagnoses.
-In some cases, the symptom is the diagnosis--for example, LPR can cause sore throat, chronic cough, globus pharyngeus, and laryngospasm.
-Alternately, LPR can be associated with specific histopathologic lesions--for example, vocal process granulomas.
+In some cases, the symptom is the diagnosis — for example, LPR can cause sore throat, chronic cough, globus pharyngeus, and laryngospasm.
+Alternately, LPR can be associated with specific histopathologic lesions — for example, vocal process granulomas.
 LPR can be the sole cause or an etiologic cofactor in the development of many disorders of the aerodigestive tract.

 ---